stillpeyman/stillpeyman/README.md

 -> Merging creative + technical skills to build mindful and purpose-driven tools

--> Lifelong learning with a growth mindset — every mistake is a step forward
+-> Lifelong learning with a growth mindset—every mistake is a step forward

 -> Creating, connecting, and contributing with purpose and independence